Switch host to Codeberg

 As a result of this, we can’t have automated hosted (on push) builds of the SSG site generation.
 We have to build it locally (or supply a CI runner in the form of a VM).
 But I see this as a good thing.
 This will force you to test the generated site for errors locally.

-version provided by Github images was not updated over time (which have come through breaking changes!).
+provided by Github images was not updated over time (which have come

 To make this local build process seamless, I use a Makefile in the project root: